slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On failure

 <!--
-> *"When you accept yourself, the whole world accepts you."
+> *"The more you live like you are already who you want to become, the faster it will turn into a reality." -- Cory Allen*
--- Lao Tzu*
+> *"Failure is only the opportunity to begin again more intelligently." -- Henry Ford*
-> *"The more you live like you are already who you want to become, the faster it will turn into a reality."
+> *"Failure is success if we learn from it." -- Malcolm Forbes*
--- Cory Allen*
+> *"One's only rival is one's own potentialities.
+One's only failure is failing to live up to one's own possibilities.
+In this sense, every man can be a king, and must therefore be treated like a king." -- Abraham Maslow*
--->
+> *"Our greatest glory is not in never falling, but in rising every time we fall." -- Confucius* -->

 > *"Experience is merely the name men gave to their mistakes."